How to Get High Score in Selective School Test

 To improve the situation, you can enrol for a tutoring class.
 Tutoring centres they arrange tutoring in G.A. which would provide you with the selective school test papers for practice.
 The tutors will explain how to solve the questions in details.

 The school results for English and Mathematics help you to secure your Selective School Test score.
-Enough Selective school test practising on G.A. questions will reinforce the score, which engages one-third of total test subjects.
+Enough Selective school test practicing on G.A. questions will reinforce the score, which engages one-third of total test subjects.
 You only have to achieve more than 220 scores out of 300 to obtain a placement offer for year 7.
 But, your final minimum entry scores required for Selective School placement will depend on your preference in the selection of the Selective Schools.